lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_the_work.md

 immediate perspective, but in the fuller picture created by understanding contradiction, ambiguity, and connection.

-And this: dimensional thinking is the practice of holding multiple perspectives simultaneously.
+Also this: dimensional thinking is the practice of holding multiple perspectives simultaneously.
 It is the capacity to ask, "What else could be true?"
 It is to step into the shoes of others, to explore the kaleidoscope of human experience, and to see the world as a tapestry woven from countless